 India is considered to be one of the most progressive countries in the world, flourishing with tremendous human resources, and a massive market.
 Due to these reasons which have boosted the nation’s potential, India has attracted a huge amount of Foreign Direct Investments.
 This is the reason that everyone wants to start a business in India.
-Many new businesses have been initiated in India, as it is highly beneficial to establish a business in such flourishing environment especially when the government is taking news steps like Make in India and Startup India to help the industrialisation.
+Many new businesses have been initiated in India, as it is highly beneficial to establish a business in such flourishing environment especially when the government is taking news steps like Make in India and Startup India to help the industrialization.

 So if you have read our topic on basic steps to start a business then now its time to know the technicalities and registration process which is required to start a business in India.
 In order to start a business in India, there are different steps involved depending upon the citizenship of an individual (whether he is an Indian, an NRI or a foreigner) and on nature of the business.
-The questions and difficulties that a foreign national/NRI faces subjected to the limited options available differs according to the type of business they want to start- whether they want to start a business based in India and then gradually expand it globally, or they are looking forward to own equity in an Indian startup.
+The questions and difficulties that foreign national/ NRI faces subjected to the limited options available differ according to the type of business they want to start- whether they want to start a business based in India and then gradually expand it globally, or they are looking forward to own equity in an Indian startup.

-Now let’s have a complete look on the procedure of starting a business in India step by step:
+Now let’s have a complete look at the procedure of starting a business in India step by step:

 Common Documents Required to Start a Business in India

 - Copy of Voter Id Card of Director(s)

 - Electricity/ water bill copy of registered office

 - Rent agreement if registered office is on rent